Information about the Paid Parental Leave scheme for parents

 - enhance family friendly workplace conditions without having to fund Parental Leave Pay themselves

-- in the long-term through increased workforce participation of parents
+- increase long term workforce participation of parents

 The financial support provided by the scheme complements parents’ existing entitlements to paid and unpaid leave in connection with the birth or adoption of a child.